On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Conclusions and Future perspectives

 In this work, we have investigated the on-demand generation of DB soliton trains arising in a 1D two-component BEC both in the absence and in the presence of a harmonic trap.
 We have shown that it is possible to fully characterize a DB soliton array dynamically generated from a box-type initial configuration when a second component is present inside the box.
 In particular, we have analytically solved the direct scattering problem for the defocusing VNLS equation utilizing the aforementioned ansatz and obtained expressions for the discrete eigenvalues of the scattering problem.
 The latter are directly related to the amplitudes and velocities of the conforming DB solitons and allowed us to construct the exact DB soliton waveforms making use of the IST.

 In order to better understand the role of the geometry of the initial box-type configuration in the generation of DB solitons, we explored a wide range of parametric selections.
 In general, a wider box generates a higher number of DB soliton structures.
-However, the presence of the second component inside the box hinders the appearance of such entities, while increasing the bright soliton contribution in the remaining component.
-If instead both components are present inside the box, the inter-component interactions practically prevent the emergence of soliton structures unless the presence of one component overwhelms the presence of the other.
+However, the presence of the second component inside the box hinders the appearance of such entities, compared to the single-component case.
+If instead both components are present inside the box, the intercomponent interactions practically prevent the emergence of soliton structures unless the presence of the second component overcomes the presence of the first one.
 Moreover, we also investigated the effect of a possible phase difference between the distinct regions of the box.
 If all regions are in-phase, the number of solitons formed is even, and all of them are paired.
 Specifically, each pair consists of DB solitons that share the same characteristics but travel with opposite velocities.
-On the contrary, when the sides of the box are out-of-phase, the number of DB solitons is odd and one DB soliton appears to be unpaired.
+On the contrary, when the sides of the box are out-of-phase, the number of DB solitons is odd and at least one DB soliton appears to be unpaired.
 In particular, if the second component is the only one present in the inner box region, the unpaired DB soliton is static.
 However, if the majority component is also inside the box, there exists an extra phase-jump at the inter-phase separating the inner and the outer regions of the box, breaking the phase symmetry of the system and leading to the creation of asymmetric DB soliton arrays.
-In such a situation, all solutions are unpaired and the number of solitons formed depend on the presence of the components inside the box.
+In such a situation, all solutions are unpaired and the number of solitons formed depends on the presence of the components inside the box.

 To test our analytical findings we performed direct numerical integration of the multi-component system at hand.
 In all the cases in the absence of confinement, we have found that the dynamically produced solitons approach asymptotically the analytically predicted DB amplitudes and velocities.
 In those cases where the initial configuration mixes both components inside the box, we found that the intercomponent interaction stimulates the presence of a finite background surrounding the bright solitons, which leads to the emergence of other exotic structures such as beating DB solitons.
 Moreover, we also designed approximate expressions using the analytical solutions of the homogeneous setup to describe the dynamics of DB solitons in the presence of a harmonic trap.
 Also, we provided expressions for the oscillations of the amplitudes of the dark and bright solitons.
 Our estimates showed in most cases a remarkably good agreement with the observed dynamics, with deviations not larger than $5\%$.